Pedestrian Accidents on the Las Vegas Strip

 We are happy to offer new clients a free preliminary consultation, to help evaluate your personal injury matter as soon as possible.

-To get started with a member of our legal team, contact the law office of Bertoldo, Baker, Carter & Smith Law Firm today at (702) 505-8115.
+To get started with a member of our legal team, contact Bertoldo, Baker, Carter, Smith & Cullen today at (702) 505-8115 or send us an email.

 - Pedestrian Accidents Remain Well Above National Average In Las Vegas